MonirZaman/MonirZaman.github.io/_posts/2021-11-12-Distributed-systems-review.md

-## Distributed system's research paper review:
+This post will review a distributed system's research paper:
 # Millions of Tiny Databases by Brooker et al.

 ```
 Brooker, Marc, Tao Chen, and Fan Ping.
 "Millions of tiny databases."
 17th {USENIX} Symposium on Networked Systems Design and Implementation ({NSDI} 20).
 2020.
 ```
+The paper describes a distributed system called Physalia which is defined by the following properties.
 - Distributed database
 - Offers strong durability and consistency
-- A cell consists of 7 nodes
+- Consists of cell where each cell consists of 7 nodes
 - Compute instance e.g., EC2 is Client that uses Physalia to pinpoint where blocks of a file are stored.
 Following is an image showing a block storage connected to a compute instance.
 ![overview](/images/overview.png)